dkittelmann/BiMoL/README.md

 ## Project description

-This projects investigates the alignment between the brain and biologically inspired artificial neural networks in comparison to the alignment between the brain and traditional artifical neural networks by comparing the temporal dynamics evoked by an Predictive Coding Network (PCN) and an backpropagation trained ANN using  representational similarity analysis (RSA).
+This projects investigates the alignment between the brain and Biologically Inspired Artificial Neural Networks in comparison to the alignment between the brain and traditional Artificial Neural Networks (ANNs) by comparing the temporal dynamics evoked by an Predictive Coding Network (PCN) and an backpropagation-trained ANN using Representational Similarity Analysis (RSA).

 ## Project structure